NEEWER DVR-160TVC RING LIGHT

 XIT PHOTO PRO SERIES 2.2X HIGH DEFINITION AF TELEPHOTO LENS (58MM)

 This macro lens (which you attach to a different lens) came with my Canon kit.
 This lens is such a gem!
 Works well for recording tight close ups.

 At this writing, it’s $76 (I paid $99)

 A high-quality webcam.
 I use this for my screencasting videos, when I record the screen and you can see me in a little box on the screen.
 You can also use it for live streaming, and video calls.
 It sits atop your monitor and is easily movable and adjustable.
 When I first bought this over two years ago, I almost immediately regretted it upon learning it was not an absolute necessity for me.
 I almost returned it.
 I am so glad I didn’t .
 Over two years after, I use it very frequently— far more frequently than I thought I would initially, AND far more frequently than my Canon (I’m doing more screencasting videos these days).
 I absolutely I love it!

 IPHONE 7 PLUS

-I recently got an iPhone 7 plus.
-The camera is very, VERY high quality.
 Shooting with iPhone is so much easier than DSLR.
 The setup is a BREEZE in comparison.
 So, I was very excited to see how the quality stood up to my T5i.
-I still don’t have an open-and-shut case, there are pros and cons to each, and I am not going to abandon my T5i any time soon!
-But, as of this writing.
+There are pros and cons to each.
+I am not abandoning my T5i as of this writing.
 However, for me, the best camera is one that I will actually USE, and that has the least amount of issues with using it in the manner I need to.
 And, at the moment, this one is it.